helins/dsim.cljc/README.md

 ## Writing your own specific engine <a name="writing-engine">

 The `ptime-engine` is probably what you want and what we have discussed.
-A `basic-engine` also exists which has no concept of "point in times" nor flows, only events at ranks providing ordering.
+A `basic-engine` also exists which has no concept of "points in time" nor flows, only events at ranks providing ordering.

 They both built upon `dvlopt.dsim/engine*`.
 An advanced user could build another specific "time-based engine" as well.